Want to Adopt? 5 Things to Do to Prepare for Adoption

 You will eventually receive a referral and start preparing to meet your child for the first time.
 At this point, you should prepare a list of important questions.
 This will help you get an idea of how to care for the child once they are home with you.
 Ask about the child’s medical history and behavioral/emotional development.
 This will help you know which medical professionals you’ll need to contact.
 Get some background information about the child’s home environment before being placed for adoption.
 This will give you insight into how to care for and discipline your new son or daughter.

-If you’re receiving a newborn and want to name or rename your baby, make sure that you have a few names in mind before meeting your little one for the first time.
-Having more than one option can definitely come in handy if you have one name selected and decide to change the baby’s name once you meet them in person.
+If you’re receiving a newborn and want to name or rename your baby, make sure that you have a few baby names in mind before meeting your little one for the first time.
+Having more than one option can definitely come in handy if you have one name selected and decide to change the baby’s name once you meet the baby in person.

-Doing your research when it comes to adopting is essential as well.
-Read all the adoption parenting books and articles you can get your hands on.
-Give your home a thorough cleaning as well, so you can concentrate on caring for your child once the adoption process is complete.
+Doing your research when it comes to adopting is also essential.
+Read all the adoption parenting books and articles you can find.
+Also, give your home a thorough cleaning so you can concentrate on caring for your child once the adoption process is complete.

 You may also want to make large batches of food and freeze them.
 This will free up some of your time so you can focus on bonding with your son or daughter.
-If you choose to adopt an older child, find out some of their favorite foods so that you can prepare them for them—Bake cookies for when they first come to your house, so the house smells wonderful and inviting.
+If you choose to adopt an older child, find out some of their favorite foods so that you can prepare them for them.
+For example, bake cookies for when they first come to your house so the house smells wonderful and inviting.

 It’s also necessary to make sure that you complete the school enrollment process for your child before they arrive.
 Find a trusted pediatrician for your child as well.
 This may not be difficult if you already have children who go to a doctor that you trust.
 If you do not already have a pediatrician ask a friend with young children.
 Purchase a health insurance policy for your adopted children and add them to your life insurance policy.
 These are some of the tedious but necessary things when it comes to making sure that your children are properly cared for if there is an emergency.